hapsari22/social-jwt-server/README.md

 ## Sample 2 - `/auth` for  Google authentication

-If you want to request an Application JWT based on a Google access token, your `POST` request must have this payload:
+If you want to request an Application JWT based on a Google one-time code, your `POST` request must have this payload:
 ```
 {
-  googleToken: '<the google OAuth2 access token>',
+  googleOneTimeCode: '<the google one-time code of your server-side flow>',
   longLived:   true
 }
 ```